Most Effective Products

 What To Look For

-Look out for any of three types of Fairy Ring characteristics mentioned in the Identification section.
-The first type is brown rings of dead turf, the next is green rings of stimulated healthy looking grass which may be darker colored (more nutrient rich) than your typical grass and the last type is the presence of mushrooms.
+Look out for any of the three types of fairy ring characteristics mentioned in the identification section.
+The first type is brown rings of dead turf, the next is green rings of stimulated, healthy-looking grass that may be darker colored (more nutrient-rich) than your typical grass, and the last type is the presence of mushrooms.

-While it is the most obvious clue that you have Fairy Ring, the appearance of mushrooms may not always be visible with fairy ring.
-Instead, a layer of white mycelia or a band of dry, brown-orange or yellowish material will be present in the thatch, mat or soil layers.
+While it is the most obvious clue that you have a fairy ring, the appearance of mushrooms may not always be visible with a fairy ring.
+Instead, a layer of white mycelia or a band of dry, brown-orange, or yellowish material will be present in the thatch, mat, or soil layers.

 Treatment

-Once you have observed the areas where Fairy Ring is developing, you will need to immediately get to applying fungicides to the affected areas.
+Once you have observed the areas where the fairy ring is developing, you must immediately apply fungicides to the affected areas.

-Our top recommendation to control Fairy Ring is Consan 20.
-This product contains the active ingredient Alkyl dimethyl benzyl ammonium chloride which does a great job against Fairy Ring.
+Our top recommendation for controlling fairy rings is Monterey Consan 20.
+This product contains the active ingredient Alkyl dimethyl benzyl ammonium chloride, which does a great job against fairy rings.
 It's also cost-effective and one of our more economical fungicides.

-Step 1 - Measure and Apply Consan 20
+Step 1: Measure and Apply Monterey Consan 20

 Spraying Consan 20